 Credit hours attempted in each semester that you enroll will be counted, even the semesters when you do not receive financial aid.
-Test scores and transfer credits from other institutions accepted by UMBC are included in your total number of credits attempted.
+Test scores and transfer credits from other institutions accepted by UMBC are included in your total number of credits attempted and completed.

 Additional Undergraduate Requirements